Tom Clancy's Splinter Cell: Tom Clancy's Splinter Cell: Pandora Tomorrow (2004)

 Pandora Tomorrow was developed by Ubisoft Shanghai and Ubisoft Milan and introduced multiplayer gameplay to the series.
 In single-player mode, the game AI adapts to adjust to the player's skill level.
 Unlike other games in the series, which generally lean towards information-based threats, the plot of Pandora Tomorrow focuses on biological warfare, in which an Indonesian terrorist group threatens to infect people with the smallpox virus.
 Fisher is also given new abilities like SWAT turns and whistling to attract enemies' attention.
+It also introduced a revolutionary new online mode called spies versus mercenaries, in which one team would play from a 3rd person perspective on the spy team, and the more guns-blazing first-person perspective of the mercenaries.

 Tom Clancy's Splinter Cell: Chaos Theory (2005)

 Ubisoft Montreal and Ubisoft Milan were again responsible for the third game in the series, Chaos Theory.
 It adds a cooperative multiplayer mode.
 Originally announced to be released in Fall 2004, its initial releases were made at the end of March 2005.
 The Unreal Engine was heavily modified, this time from version 2.5.
 The game includes a number of new features, including adding a combat knife to the player's inventory.
 Maps are also more open with multiple ways of achieving the end goal.